-Some concerns that contribute in the concern about cost is that some areas are growing more rapidly than other and need more pipeline placed, so the cost in these areas would be higher than in areas just concerned about replacing piping.
+Some concerns contributing to the concern about cost is that some areas are growing more rapidly than others and need more pipelines placed, so the cost in these areas would be higher than in areas just concerned about replacing piping.
 Also, smaller communities could be heavily impacted because people live farther apart from each other.
-This means that there are more miles of pipeline and less people.
-Therefore, the cost of replacing the pipeline in these areas would be increased and divided among less residents.
+This means that there are more miles of pipeline and fewer people.
+Therefore, the cost of replacing the pipeline in these areas would be increased and divided among fewer residents.
 While the cost factor of replacing pipelines is definitely something that we should be concerned about, there are a couple of other things to consider as well.

 Water is all around us and is essential to our ability to survive.
 This is why it is crucial that we do everything we can to preserve and protect our water supply, this includes replacing outdated piping before it becomes a problem and coming up with new processes to better use our current water resources.
 Find out more about what you can do in your area to protect your water supply!